GabrieleRusso11/rt1_third_assignment/README.md

 of the robot in the environment.
 The software will rely on the move_base and gmapping packages for localizing the robot and plan the motion.
-The architecture should be able to get the user request, and let the robot execute one of the following behaviors (depending on the user’s input):
+The architecture should be able to get the user request, and let the robot execute one of the following behaviours (depending on the user’s input):

 * Auto Drive Mode : autonomously reach a x,y coordinate inserted by the user